 Thursday, September 10, 2015

-FIVE ROOMS WHERE VIOLENCE AND THE SANS-CULOTTES* ARE ALMOST ABSENT
+IN FIVE ROOMS AND A FULL FLOOR, VIOLENCE AND STRIKING FORCE* ARE ALMOST ABSENT

 Taking the Bastille by Jean-Baptiste Lallemand, toward 1789 / zoom